Xarfo/big-o-scalability-al/README.md

 Looping (for, while)
 Outside Function call (function())

+## Rule Book
-## Rule BookRule 1: Always worst Case
+- Rule 1: Always worst Case
-Rule 2: Remove Constants
+- Rule 2: Remove Constants
-Rule 3: Different inputs should have different variables.
+- Rule 3: Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be O(a*b)
 + for steps in order
 * for nested steps
-Rule 4: Drop Non-dominant terms
+- Rule 4: Drop Non-dominant terms

--What causes Space complexity?-
+## What causes Space complexity?-
 Variables
 Data Structures
 Function Call